Who We Are - And What We Do

 I live in Bowser and are somehow fire protected by Deep Bay(an improvement district, not part of the RDN).
 My question is why are they our fire department?
 I pay them for fire protection and now I pay the RDN-Deep Bay fire protection.
 Like I said, I live in Bowser so I should be fire protected by the Bow Horn Bay Fire Department, who is part of the RDN.

-adk asked almost 2 years ago
+adk asked over 2 years ago

 Fire protection boundaries for the Bow Horn Bay Improvement District and the Deep Bay Improvement District were determined when fire protection services are established before the incorporation of the Regional District of Nanaimo in 1967.
 The RDN assumed fire protection services from the Bow Horn Bay Improvement District in 2004.
 The Deep Bay Improvement District continues to provide services as an independent local authority.
 If you are in the Deep Bay Fire Protection Service Area, you would not pay the RDN for fire protection services.
 To view boundaries for each of the fire protection services areas visit https://rdn.bc.ca/gis-mapping.